klaxit/open-carpooling-service-specification/main-specification.md

 If claims are updated on the PROVIDER platform, CLIENT SHOULD NOT update user info accordingly.
 After the initial authentication, user info will leave separately.

-If the end-user decide to revoke access of the CLIENT to the [...]
+If the end-user decides to disconnect its PROVIDER account from the CLIENT platform, CLIENT MUST delete `access_token` and `refresh_token` of the PROVIDER for this user.
+CLIENT MAY decide to disconnect the user from its platform in this case.
+No additional step SHOULD be taken by the CLIENT.

-TODO
+[...]